 For a few days now we’ve been in Bucharest, visiting the mother in law and getting ready for a quick visit to Eforie Nord – this year’s destination for our summer vacation.
 I’ve never been a huge fan of the city, especially because it’s huge size makes it a big time waster (for somebody coming from a small city where everything is within 15 minutes of walking, having to ride the subway for 40 minutes to visit some friends is a big turn off…) and because, well… Bucharest is ugly in my opinion.

 First, we decided to visit one of the best known parks in Bucharest – Cismigiu.
-Situated in the heart of the city, Cismigiu was always welcoming: there are always events taking place there, the kids and adults can check out the peacocks and swans (including black swans) and a few other types of birds that are being kept there, or you can simply enjoy a drink near the lake, enjoying the nature.
+Situated in the heart of the city, Cismigiu was always welcoming: there are always events taking place there, the kids and adults can check out the peacocks and swans (including black swans) and a few other types of birds that are being kept there, or you can simply order a drink near the lake, enjoying the nature.
 Doing a quick Google Image search for Cismigiu, you see an idyllic place:

 I was shocked to see how dirty Cismigiu actually is and how much it has been ignored in the past.
 A lot of it is because of the people (bottles, wrappers and all sort of trash) is almost everywhere, especially in the water, but also leaves and a ton of pigeon poop.

 The people are not nice at all, they’re always in a hurry, they are always loud, they leave the impression of a truly uneducated bunch.
 Taking the subway will always be surprising and maybe even shocking.
-Things that should attract tourists, places that are actually visited by tourists are ignored and look like crap.
+Things that should attract tourists, places that are actually visited by tourists are ignored by the authorities and look like crap.
 People act like crap:

 It’s disappointing and I believe that if I were a tourist (which I mostly am since I am not living here), I would be completely, completely disappointed with it.
 So be warned about this: the photos that you see online might not always present you the truth.
 Nobody seems to care about sharing the truth nowadays and all that matters is catching that perfect moment for Instagram.
 Even if that doesn’t look like the real thing.
 I hate this!